Charlotte-Men/Test_aveugle/README.md

 # Welcome to Test-Aveugle's repo !

-To give you some context, this project has been created during a 24h coding Hackathon, organized by Wild Code School, whose theme was MUSIC.
-The Pussycat Trolls' team was formed by Ambre Thevenin, Melissa Olas, Sophie Lepert and I, Charlotte Ménard.
+This project has been created during a 24h coding Hackathon, organized by Wild Code School, whose theme was MUSIC 🎵<br/>
+👑 The Pussycat Trolls' team was formed by Ambre Thevenin, Melissa Olas, Sophie Lepert and I, Charlotte Ménard.
 This project uses :
 <br/>